ICanBoogie/HTTP/README.md

 provided a new response is returned with only its status and headers but with an empty body, otherwise the dispatcher tries to rescue the exception.

-Leveragin this feature, you won't have to implement a controller for the `HEAD` method if the controller for the `GET` method is good enough.
+Leveraging this feature, you won't have to implement a controller for the `HEAD` method if the controller for the `GET` method is good enough.